-I am a doctoral candidate in the Department of Sociology at Stanford University, where I study the role of networks in innovation.
-This work is driven by insights from organizational theory, social psychology, network science, and economic sociology.
-She relies on a variety of methodological approaches, including experimental, statistical, and computational analyses.
-She has benefited greatly from experience working in the types of organizations she studies, from Silicon Valley startups to Nicaraguan farming cooperatives.
-Outside of her research, Jessica supports efforts to increase women and minority representation in computer science, entrepreneurship, and finance.
+I am a doctoral candidate in the Department of Sociology at Stanford University, where I study the role of networks in innovation and entrepreneurship.
+This work is driven by insights from organizational theory, economic sociology, social psychology, and network science.
+I rely on a variety of methodological approaches, including experimental, statistical, and computational analyses.
+I have benefited greatly from experience working in the types of organizations I study, from Silicon Valley startups to Nicaraguan farming cooperatives.
+Outside of my research, I support efforts to increase women and minority representation in computer science, entrepreneurship, and finance.
 I hold a M.A. in Sociology from Stanford and a Master of Information Management and Systems from UC Berkeley’s School of Information, with certification in the Management of Technology from the Haas School of Business.
 I received a B.A. in International Studies from the University of Oklahoma.

 Contact me at jsant at stanford dot edu.